r-elsa/pattern-matching/documentation/implementation.md

   - Highly repetitive strings: worst case is O(n^2), where n is the length of the input string.
   - Relatively random or diverse input strings: O(n) or less

-### Searching if a substring is found in the suffix tree
+### Searching whether a substring exists in a suffix tree

+**Time complexity: O(m)**

+- Typically O(m), where m is the length of the string.
+- In worst case one is searching for the whole string that was inserted to the suffix tree, where the entire suffix tree needs to be traversed.
+The time complexity would still be O(m).
+- Edge length comparison is O(1) as edges are represented as indices.

 ## Possible flaws and improvements